 Brussels and Jacques Février in Paris.

-Polo de Haas is both a classical musician and improviser as well as leading exponent of contemporary music.
+Polo de Haas was both a classical musician and improviser as well as leading exponent of contemporary music.
 He also has a number of compositions to his name.

-Partnering bass clarinettist Harry Sparnaay in the Duo Fusion Moderne (Gaudeamus Duo Prize 1972), he gives concerts at modern music festivals all over the world.
-Polo de Haas specialises in the music of the Dutch composer Simeon ten Holt: a compact disc recording of ‘Canto Ostinato’ by Ten Holt, made together with fellow Dutch pianist Kees Wieringa, was acclaimed by the international press.
+Partnering bass clarinettist Harry Sparnaay in the Duo Fusion Moderne (Gaudeamus Duo Prize 1972), he gave concerts at modern music festivals all over the world.
+Polo de Haas specialised in the music of the Dutch composer Simeon ten Holt: a compact disc recording of ‘Canto Ostinato’ by Ten Holt, made together with fellow Dutch pianist Kees Wieringa, was acclaimed by the international press.

 In the words of the US journal Fanfare, ”It’s the pianists that really dazzle.”
 (Golden CD Award in 2001).
 For his services to Dutch music, Polo de Haas was awarded a Knighthood in the Order of the Netherlands Lion.

-Polo de Haas is a member of the international group of Steinway Artists.
+Polo de Haas was a member of the international group of Steinway Artists.

 Print this page